KyleDSwarner/kyledswarner.github.io/apps/puzzles/puzzles.md

 permalink: /puzzles/
 ---

-Puzzles Reloaded is an iOS implementation of the [Simon Tatham Portable Puzzle Collection](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/)
+Puzzles Reloaded is an iOS implementation of the [Simon Tatham Portable Puzzle Collection](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/).
+In addition to the 40 games in the main collection, an additional 10 have been added from a set of new puzzles by [x-sheep](https://github.com/x-sheep)

 ## Screenshots